 Ihwa Mural Village

-One of my favorite places in Seoul, a very popular destination for most of the people visiting and looking for the most Instagrammable places in Seoul.
+It is one of my favorite places in Seoul and a very popular destination for most people visiting and looking for the most Instagrammable places in Seoul.

-Expect climbing some serious stairs and steep streets, but it will all reward you with both amazing colorful streets and breathtaking views of Seoul from above.
+Expect to climb some serious stairs and steep streets, but it will all reward you with amazing, colorful streets and breathtaking views of Seoul from above.

-The small part of town has lots of terraces, coffee places, and bars where you can rest after the climb.
+The small part of town has many terraces, coffee shops, and bars where you can rest after the climb.

-I’ve also noticed the place is popular because of the Korean drama movies that have been shot here.
-You’ll notice K-Pop and Korean drama are huge things in Korea, and in Asia.
+I’ve also noticed that the place is popular because Korean drama movies are shot here.
+K-pop and Korean drama are huge in Korea and Asia.
 Thus, many fans come to take pictures on the streets where their favorite characters lived in some of their most important moments.

-Just keep in mind the fact that this is also a residential inhabited area, and respecting the local people is the most important.
+Remember that this is also a residential area, and respecting the local people is the most important thing.

 Address: 49 Naksan 4-gil, Ihwa-dong, Jongno-gu, Seoul, South Korea